americanexpress/one-app-ducks/README.md

 // ...

 store.dispatch(updateLocale('be-BY'));
 ```

-#### `getLocalePack`
+##### `getLocalePack`

-Similar to `updateLocale`, but will attempt to load the locale of the requested country that is closest to the current active locale.
+Similar to `updateLocale`, but will attempt to load the locale of the requested country that is
+closest to the current active locale.
+This is used directly by One App, and it is unlikely that any
+module would need it.

 This action creator can take the following argument: